 If you’ve dabbled even a little bit into the fertility world or the TTC (trying to conceive) community, you would have heard some classic fertility foodie hacks to help sperm or eggs stick after fertility treatment, or just to boost fertility in general.

-As a dietitian with a special interest in fertility nutrition, I hear about these often and whilst these are often really nutritious foods, the evidence behind them is important so you’re not investing too much hope into these foods in helping to get you or stay pregnant!
+As dietitians with a special interest in fertility nutrition, we hear about these often and whilst these are often really nutritious foods, the evidence behind them is important so you’re not investing too much hope into these foods in helping to get you or stay pregnant!

 This one is a classic in the fertility world, eating pineapple especially pineapple core is so popular due to its claims around helping thicken lining and help assist in the implantation of the embryo into the uterine lining that it has become the symbol of the fertility community!

 The reason why pineapple is heralded by many is that it contains a unique enzyme called bromelain, which is actually a protein-digesting enzyme, that is claimed to help thicken the lining and acts as a very mild blood thinner aiding blood flow to the area, which is seen to be beneficial.

 Whilst there are no scientific studies out there showing that it does in fact help, pineapple is a nutritious fruit and offers a wide variety of nutrients including vitamin C, B vitamins, magnesium, manganese and potassium plus some fibre too!
 Don’t go overboard, especially on pineapple tinned in juice which can quickly add up to your daily sugar totals.